thebigman1244/Line-Painting-Robot/README.md

 The robot currently has working motor control, a functioning WiFi control interface, working GPS communication, and a compass heading system.

 The only thing left to add is the pump sprayer, and the code for the actual thing to work.

+As I make more improvments to make this more efficent I will update the code and add fixes if any errors occur.

+Incase errors occur you can also reach out to sweatboyfnp@gmail.com and I will help you.

 About the Author